-However, you will find over time that some of the higher quality suits give you a little better protection.
+However, you will find over time that some of the higher quality suits give you more protection.
 My husband went through quite a few until we finally broke down and bought the ventilated suit.
 He absolutely loves it.
-He doesn’t sweat like he use to when going through the bees, and he hasn’t been stung since he got it.
+He doesn’t sweat as he used to when going through the bees, and he hasn’t been stung since he got it.

-Gloves are another inexpensive tool but one that is also worth every penny.
-Could you imagine digging through a beehive with out gloves?
+Gloves are also an important tool to have and are worth every penny.
+Could you imagine digging through a beehive without gloves?
 Let’s put it like this, I wouldn’t want to.

 Shoes are another important part of the puzzle.
 Again, could you imagine digging through a beehive without having your feet covered properly?

-Well, I wouldn’t want to know what that felt like.
-So we usually use boots when we are working in our bees.
+Well, I wouldn’t want to know what that feels like.
+We usually use boots when we are working on our bees.
 My husband always wears Justin boots.
 He loves them so he uses them for work, beekeeping, and anything else he can think of.

 However, I am a fan of Hunter boots.
-I love the way they look, and they do a great job at protecting my feet.
+I love the way they look, and they do a great job of protecting my feet.